 Equity-settled share-based payments to employees are measured at the fair value of the equity instruments at the grant date.
 The fair value determined at the grant date of the equity-settled share-based payments is expensed over the vesting period, based on the Company's estimate of equity instruments that will eventually vest, with a corresponding increase in equity.
-The increase in equity recognised in connection with share based payment transaction is presented as a separate component in Equity under "Share Based Payment Reserve".
+The increase in equity recognised in connection with share based payment transaction is presented as a separate component in Equity under "Employee Stock Options Outstanding Reserve".
 At the end of each reporting period, the Company revises its estimate of the number of equity instruments expected to vest.
-The impact of the revision of the original estimates, if any, is recognised in the statement of profit or loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to the Share based Payment Reserve.
+The impact of the revision of the original estimates, if any, is recognised in the statement of profit or loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to the Employee Stock Options Outstanding Reserve.
+The Company recognises compensation expense relating to share-based payments in net profit using fair-value in accordance with Ind AS 102, Share-Based Payment.